Here's everything you need to know about the sport of padel

 Where did padel begin

 A Mexican – Enrique Corcuera – is seen as the origin founder of the game that is played today.
-Corcuera built a court to play a racquet-based ball game at his home in Acapulco in the late 1960s but this court was a little bit smaller than a tennis court due to property constraints.
-He found that if tennis balls were overhit they would go all over the place and into neighboring houses so he surrounded the court with walls on all sides.
+Corcuera built a court to play a racquet-based ball game at his home in Acapulco in the late 1960s, but this court was a little bit smaller than a tennis court due to property constraints.
+He found that if tennis balls were overhit, they would go all over the place and into neighbouring houses, so he surrounded the court with walls on all sides.

 From those Mexican beginnings, padel gained popularity mainly due to the enthusiasm of Corcuera's friends for the game they played at his property.
-In 1974, a friend, Prince Alfonso de Hohenlohe-Langenburg, took the game to Spain while de Hohenlohe’s friend, Julio Menditengui, was instrumental in introducing the game to Argentina.
-In both countries, the game took off to the extent they are the countries second most popular sports outside of football.
+In 1974, a friend, Prince Alfonso de Hohenlohe-Langenburg, took the game to Spain, while de Hohenlohe’s friend, Julio Menditengui, was instrumental in introducing the game to Argentina.
+In both countries, the game took off to the extent that they are the second most popular sport outside of football.

 04